jawah/urllib3.future/README.md

 nox -s lint
 ```

-- **OS Package Managers, beware!**

-Fellow OS package maintainers: you cannot _simply_ build and ship this package to your package registry.
-As it override `urllib3` and due to its current criticality, you'll have to set:

-`URLLIB3_NO_OVERRIDE=1 python -m build`.
-Set `URLLIB3_NO_OVERRIDE` variable with any value.

-It will prevent the override.
+- **For OS package maintainers**

+When packaging for a distribution registry, set `URLLIB3_NO_OVERRIDE=1` during the build
+(e.g. `URLLIB3_NO_OVERRIDE=1 python -m build`).
+This prevents the in-place upgrade behavior,
+which is appropriate for environments where the OS package manager controls package namespaces.

 ## Compatibility with downstream